Black siskin: Description

 The black siskin grows to a length of about 13 cm.
 The male is mostly a glossy black colour with the exception of a band of yellow at the base of the primaries, and the base of the tail and the lower belly which are yellow.
 The female is similar but the black part of the plumage is less glossy and more brownish.
 The only other bird within its range with which it might be confused is the yellow-rumped siskin (Spinus uropygialis).
 When stationary they are easily distinguished, but in flight the black siskin displays various patches of yellow plumage on its rump and on the wings which enhances the similarity.

 Distribution and habitat

 This is a bird of the high Andes Mountains in South America.
 Its range extends from central Peru and northern Chile to western Argentina.
 Its height range is 3500 to 4500 m but at the southern end of its range it occurs at slightly lower altitudes.
 Its typical habitat is rocky slopes and ravines, and the tussocky grassland with low shrubs that occurs in the Puna grassland ecoregion.
 It also occurs around habitations.
 It is often seen in pairs or in small flocks, sometimes with other species of finch, and generally forages on the ground or in low bushes.

-Phylogeny

-The phylogeny of this and other closely related finches has been investigated by Antonio Arnaiz-Villena et al.